Prague is a very easy city to get around with a great underground Metro system as well as trams and buses.

 Prague Airport = Terminal 1, or Terminal 2 (according to where you will arrive/depart)

-Destination: Enter your address or hotel: Use the name of the hotel, or write down the street address and choose the hotel from the menu.
+Destination: Enter your address or hotel: Use the hotel’s name, or write down the street address and choose the hotel from the menu.
 The system will find the closest stop.

 Metro A and C lines, in the Muzeum station underpass.
 Open daily 7 a.m. – 9 p.m.